 The second way is to stay overnight in Machu Picchu village and book two entries to the site.

 The third way is to enter the site through the Sun Gate Intipunku.
 For that WOW-moment, catch the train to km 104 and start your trek of 5-6 hours walking.
 You will walk through the ruins of Winay Wayna to get to the Sun Gate.
 As soon as you reach the Sun Gate look down at the splendour of ruins.

 But the best way to explore Machu Picchu is to walk in on the four-night five-day trek.
 Just like the Incas did!

 I generally don’t recommend the 3-night 4-day trek as it’s way too fast and crowded.
 There is so much to do and see along the trail.
 And if you are going all the way, better make it the best trek to see it all.

-We were well looked after with hot coca tea and warm breakfasts, comfortable two people tents, picnic lunches and 3-course dinners.
+Throughout the trek, we were well looked after with hot breakfasts, comfortable tents, picnic lunches and 3-course dinners.
 I’m not sure how they did it!
-The porters and the guide were wonderful, we also had an older Incan shaman that knew about the history, the mountains, the food, the flora and fauna.
+The porters and the guide were wonderful.
+We also had an older Incan shaman that knew about the history, the mountains, the food, the flora and fauna.
 He enriched our experience with all his knowledge.

 Want to visit Machu Picchu?